-Here are some tips and considerations for holding meetings remotely.
+This guidance provides some tips and considerations for charities that are considering holding meetings remotely.

 Consult with stakeholders about the proposed remote meeting

-Identify who your charity’s stakeholders are and put the proposal of a remote meeting to them.
-This will help identify any issues with the proposal early and allow you to find solutions or make other arrangements.
+Identify your charity’s stakeholders and put the proposal of a remote meeting to them.
+This will help identify any issues with the proposal and allow you to find solutions or make other arrangements.